 All news

-Dortmund beats Heidenheim 4-2
+Dortmund wins over Heidenheim 4-2

 UEFA Champions League